What Publishers Are Doing To Help During The Coronavirus Pandemic

-Harper Kids: Join the HarperKids team each day at 12PM (EDT) for story times and read-alouds, activities, fun content, and pure entertainment!
+Harper Kids: Join the HarperKids team on Mondays and Wednesdays at 12PM (EDT) for story times and read-alouds, activities, fun content, and pure entertainment!
 Follow HarperKids on Facebook, Instagram, Twitter, and YouTube Kids.

 Shelf Stuff: Shelf Stuff is here to help with the Shelf Stuff at Home video series, perfect for kids ages 7-12.
 On Tuesdays and Thursdays at 2pm, Shelf Stuff shares fun and engaging content via their YouTube Kids channel starring favorite authors and members of Team Shelf Stuff!
 Follow Shelf Stuff on Instagram and YouTube Kids.

 Epic Reads: While we practice social distancing IRL, the Epic Reads team is live with all types of book recs, chats, games, and more.
 Tune in every Wednesday on Twitter and every Friday on Instagram at 4pm EDT for tons of virtual Epic Reads content Follow Epic Reads on Facebook, Instagram, Twitter, and YouTube.

 Harper Stacks: Library programming and classroom learning are going to look very different for the near future.
 Every Monday at 3pm EDT, HarperStacks post videos and other resources for teachers, librarians, and parents to keep kids learning while keeping it fun!
 Follow HarperStacks on Facebook and Twitter.